How to Report Rental Income on a US Tax Return

 In simple words, and according to the IRS, “Rental income is any payment you receive for the use or occupation of the property.”

-Though this is the simplest definition but to add further, the rental income may also include the payments you receive from the services you provide to your tenants like housekeeping, maintenance etc. Additionally, there is a difference between a “Rental Income” as a side income and “Rental Income” being your main source of income.
+Though this is the simplest definition but to add further, the rental income may also include the payments you receive from the services you provide to your tenants like housekeeping, maintenance, etc. Additionally, there is a difference between a “Rental Income” as a side income and “Rental Income” being your main source of income.

 Yet another factor, in addition to the legal status of your business, that decides how you’re supposed to report your rental income is the nature of these “services” that you provide to your customers.
 These factors can heavily affect the way you file your taxes, so it helps to find information and resources that can help ensure that your taxes are filed properly.
 Sites similar to Webtaxonline is one of many resources that can offer the necessary advice needed to ensure that you file your taxes on time and without issue.